harshmanicodess/CodSoft/README.md

 This Python project creates strong, secure passwords using random combinations of letters, digits, and special characters.
 Ideal for improving digital security and practicing string manipulation and the `random` module.

 ### 3. Rock-Paper-Scissors Game ✊📄✂️
 An interactive command-line game where a user plays against the computer.
-This project blends conditionals, and randomness for a playful coding experience.
+This project blends conditionals and randomness for a playful coding experience.